Ngaio Papa Whenua

 John is of Ngāti Whātua and Te Arawa descent.

 To become a geospatial specialist you need to have a Bachelor's degree in one of the following areas:

 - digital technologies – computer science.

-People may include papers in Geographic Information Systems (GIS) as part of their degree.
+Geographic Information Systems (GIS) papers may also be included as part of the degree.